iclibera/fifo/README.md

 \
 Testbench wrapps RTL and stimulus/checker files under it. \
 \
-In order to change the random set of clock periods, apply different seed values to the simulator (via -sv_seed = $random or such).
+Apply different seed values to the simulator, if different randomization set needed (via -sv_seed = $random or such).
 ## Usage on Verilator
 Not supported yet. (some progress)
 ## Usage on Vivado Simulator (XSim)